 2.2.
 Results of measurements

 The data obtained made it possible to detect natural surface deformations as early as four years before undercrossing the arch dams.
-It provided clear evidence that seasonal fluctuations in the mountain water levels can cause reversible surface deformations in a fissured rock mass.
+It provided clear evidence that seasonal fluctuations in the mountain water levels, due to snow melt, can cause reversible surface deformations in a fissured rock mass.

 Based on these findings, statically permissible dam deformations were defined for the Nalps and Santa Maria arch dams: maximum widening of 20 and 40 mm, respectively, maximum closing of 90 and 100 mm, measured in the middle of the dam at the dam crest.